-If you have chronic health conditions, you may be eligible to participate in a Health Home, Behavioral Health Home, or Opioid Health Home.
+If you have chronic health conditions, you may be eligible to receive Community Care Team, Behavioral Health Home, or Opioid Health Home services.

-Behavioral Health Homes - Behavioral Health Homes (BHH) are a partnership between a licensed community mental health provider and one or more Health Home practice to manage the physical and behavioral health needs of eligible adults and children.
+Behavioral Health Homes - Behavioral Health Homes are health care teams within a licensed community mental health agency to manage the physical and behavioral health needs of eligible adults and children.

-Opioid Health Homes - Opioid Health Homes (OHH) deliver integrated office-based Medication Assisted Treatment (MAT), opioid dependency counseling, and comprehensive care management for eligible MaineCare members and uninsured individuals with opioid use disorder.
+Opioid Health Homes - Opioid Health Homes deliver team-base care for opioid use disorder including medications, opioid dependency counseling, and comprehensive care management for eligible MaineCare members and uninsured individuals.

 MaineCare Member Services:

 - Call 1-800-977-6740.
 TTY users dial 711.